em0vskangoura/web_proxy_server/README.md

 * Feel free to improve it because I am pretty positive that it has some bugs and lots of space for improvement.

 Its purpose is to demonstrate in a simple way how a proxy server works.

+Compilation & execution:

+- Use the command "make" to compile the binaries.
+- Run the web server: server -p <server_port>
+- Run the client: client -s <server_IP> <server_port>